Qatar national football team

 The team won the Arabian Gulf Cup in 1992, 2004 and 2014.
-They have appeared in ten Asian Cup tournaments and won it once in 2019, beating Japan, Saudi Arabia, and South Korea in the process, conceding just one goal.
+They have appeared in ten Asian Cup tournaments and won it twice in 2019 and 2023, beating Japan, Saudi Arabia, and South Korea in the process during 2019, conceding just one goal.

-Qatar hosted the 2022 FIFA World Cup and therefore qualified automatically for what was their first appearance in the finals.
-It was the first time an Arab nation hosted the competition.
-On 26 November 2022, Qatar were the first team to be eliminated from the World Cup; subsequently, they became the worst performing host nation in the history of the FIFA World Cup, not winning a single game.
+Qatar hosted the 2022 FIFA World Cup and therefore qualified automatically for what was their first appearance in the event.
+Amidst the controversy, it was the first time an Arab nation hosted the competition.
+On 25 November 2022, Qatar were the first team to be eliminated from the World Cup; subsequently, they became the worst performing host nation in the history of the FIFA World Cup, losing every game.
+On 14 October 2025, Qatar qualified directly for the 2026 FIFA World Cup after a 2–1 victory over the United Arab Emirates.

 Qatar has footballing rivalries with Bahrain, United Arab Emirates, and Saudi Arabia.

 History

-Pre-1970
+Early years (1940s–1950s)

 Football was brought to Qatar during a time which coincided with initial discovery of oil reserves in Dukhan in 1940.
+By 1948, expatriate oil workers from countries such as India, and other Arabian nations.
+The first documented teams in Qatar was a team formed for the Northern Arab Region, and also a team formed the near the Al-Khatia area of Dukhan.
+The first tournament in the region was the "Hazel Dayne Cup" where clubs like Al-Najah, Al-Shorta, Al-Tahrir, and Al-Maaref participated in, Another tournament that followed was the "Izz al-Din Championship" by the Qatar Oil Company, which was established in 1951.
+In the late 1950s, the name was eventually changed to the "Pukett Cup".

-By 1948, expatriate oil workers played the first official football match in Qatar.
-The Qatar Football Association was formed in 1960, and the QFA joined FIFA in 1963.
-Simultaneously during this period, the Bahrain Football Association were drawing up plans for the establishment of a regional football competition within the GCC and Qatari officials were involved with the corroboration of this proposal.
-The plans came to fruition and in March 1970 the Arabian Gulf Cup was inaugurated.
+With the growing interest in football, The Qatar Football Association (QFA) was established in 1960, and the QFA joined FIFA in 1963.
+Simultaneously during this period, the Bahrain Football Association were drawing up plans for the establishment of a regional football competition within the GCC and Qatari officials were involved with the collaboration of this proposal.
+The plans came to fruition and in March of 1970, when the Arabian Gulf Cup was inaugurated.